jafar-sweity/dataAnalysis/README.md

 # Python Data Visualization and Statistical Analysis

-This repository contains Python scripts demonstrating basic data visualization techniques using Matplotlib and statistical analysis using SciPy.
+The main.py contains Python scripts demonstrating basic data visualization techniques using Matplotlib and statistical analysis using SciPy.

 ## Examples